Aquafaba Meringue Succulent Cupcakes

 - Chocolate cookie crumbs, candy or fondant river rocks, edible flowers (optional, for decorating)

-- Preheat oven to 350°F. Place cupcake liners in a muffin tray.
-Set aside.
+- Preheat oven to 350°F. Place cupcake liners in a muffin tray, then set aside.

-- Sift together the flour and cocoa powder in a large bowl.
-Stir in the sugar, baking powder and soda, and salt.
+- Sift together the flour and cocoa powder in a large bowl, then stir in the sugar, baking powder and soda, and salt.